Can Collective Power Europe Emerge from Putin's War? - Seventh Annual T.M.C. Asser Lecture

 Until this summer, Brigid Laffan was director and professor at the Robert Schuman Centre for Advanced Studies and director of the Global Governance Programme at the European University Institute (EUI), Florence, where she has worked since 2013.
 In 2018, Politico ranked Laffan, a long time professor of political science who grew up in Ireland, among the women who shape Europe.
 Laffan is a leading thinker on the dynamics of European integration.
 She has published a number of important books on Europe, such as Integration and Co-operation in Europe (1992), The Finances of the Union (1997), Europe's Experimental Union - Re-thinking Integration (2000, co-authored), Core-periphery Relations in the European Union (2016, co-edited) and Europe’s Union in Crisis: Tested and Contested - West European Politics (2016).

 Laffan was awarded the THESEUS Award for outstanding research on European Integration, and the UACES Lifetime Achievement Award.
 In 2010, she received the Ordre national du Mérite from the President of the French Republic.

-The lecture held by Brigid Laffan will be published as a book in the Annual T.M.C.
+The lecture held by Brigid Laffan has been published as a book in the Annual T.M.C.
 Asser Lecture Series

-After publication, you will be able to download the full text of the Seventh Annual T.M.C.
-Asser Lecture or (place an advance) order (for) the printed version via firstname.lastname@example.org at EUR 10.00 excl. p&p.
+Download the full text of the Seventh Annual T.M.C.
+Asser Lecture below or order the printed version via email@example.com at EUR 10.00 excl. p&p.